The e-cigarette and vape market sees new product hitting the shelves on a daily basis.

 The long and short of it is, vaping brands are trying to make your vaping experience better…they want your clouds to be BIGGER, your flavour BETTER and your vapester cred more BADASS.

-This means optimmizing your experience by tailor proogramming to coil types and resistances, making your coils last longer and vape to their full potential…there’s no better way to do this than with TC.
+This means optimizing your experience by making your coils last longer and vape to their full potential…there’s no better way to do this than with TC.

 In this guide I will do my best to explain to you just what temperature control is, what benefits and drawbacks it has and hopefully it will help you determine whether it’s really for you.